New Netherland Settlers

 John Blythe Dobson, FASG, FGBS.
 Mr. Dobson is engaged as a consultant on the project, specifically in preparing the initial sample sketches, advising on the preparation of additional sketches by others, and working on adding further sources to the database.
 Mr. Dobson has been a contributing editor to the NYG&B Record since 2010 and is an expert at identifying the origins of early immigrants to New Netherland.
 He is also a Fellow of the American Society of Genealogists, bringing a large network of interested researchers to the project.

 Yvette Hoitink, MLitt, CG®, QG™.
-Ms. Hoitink is engaged as a consultant on the project to prepare sketches; review and select source material; and advise about the project’s information architecture, direction, and scope.
+Ms. Hoitink is engaged as a Fellow on the project to conduct research of underrepresented and underexamined populations within New Netherland such as free and enslaved individuals, Indigenous people, and the many others.
+The Gladys Krieble Delmas Foundation has provided generous support for the fellowship.
+Ms. Hoitink's work will include preparing sketches; reviewing and selecting source material; and advising about the project’s information architecture, direction, and scope.
 Ms. Hoitink is a board-certified genealogist from the Netherlands who specializes in research in the Netherlands and its former colonies, including New Netherland.
 She holds a Master of Letters degree with distinction in Family and Local History from the University of Dundee.
 As a former IT consultant and project manager for the National Archives in the Hague, she will bring both research and IT skills to the project.

 Support for New Netherland Settlers